danielfett/draft-dpop/main.md

 ## Signed JWT Swapping

-Servers accepting signed DPoP proof JWTs MUST check the `typ` field is `dpop+jwt` in the headers of the JWTs to ensure that adversaries cannot use JWTs created for other purposes.
+Servers accepting signed DPoP proof JWTs MUST verify that the `typ` field is `dpop+jwt` in the headers of the JWTs to ensure that adversaries cannot use JWTs created for other purposes.